Map Hosting

 export AZURE_STORAGE_ACCESS_KEY=[KEY]

-and call the utility without these arguments:
+And call the utility without these arguments:

 maptiler-cloudpush s3://bucket_name list